 Eugenie Detroit

-Eugenie: Your brand talks a lot about working with women artisans in India and promoting female empowerment.
+eugenie: Your brand talks a lot about working with women artisans in India and promoting female empowerment.
 Can you speak a little bit more to the importance of that?

 Anjali: Yes, absolutely.
 So much of the fashion and textile industry is driven by women; On the shop floors, from the factories to the farms and the fields, to the entire supply chain, women are in key roles.
 I'm fortunate that I have women working in most of the roles in Studio Variously including rural artisanal work, logistics, and all the way up to our branding designers.
 Only about 20 to 30 percent of our workforce are men, so in a way, women are like the lifeline of my brand.